Experimental rock: Late 1970s–1990s

 Subsequently, the innovation of the British shoegaze movement was described by Guardian writer Jude Rogers as being better received outside the United Kingdom, stating: "there wasn't a shoegazing backlash in America; the music was seen as part of an ongoing heritage of experimental rock, which fed into later genres like space-rock and post-rock."
 During the 1990s, as a reaction against traditional rock music formula, post-rock artists combined standard rock instrumentation with electronics and influences from various styles such as ambient music, IDM, krautrock, minimalism, and jazz.
-Other developments in experimental rock included brutal prog, noise, and math rock influenced artists such as U.S. Maple, Lightning Bolt, Laddio Bolocko, and Arab on Radar.
+Other developments in experimental rock included brutal prog, noise, and math rock influenced artists such as U.S. Maple, Lightning Bolt, Laddio Bolocko, Storm & Stress, and Arab on Radar.
 Long-lasting American avant-rock bands such as the Residents and Red Krayola continued to release music into the 21st century.